 Question Stroud District Council Response Total number of cases of irregularity investigated.
-23 Total number of occasions on which a) fraud and b) irregularity (a) 2 was identified. (b) 0 Total monetary value of a) the fraud and b) the irregularity that was detected. (a) Estimated £48,571.94 (b) £4,700.53 (Excludes ongoing cases where value is currently not known) Total monetary value of a) the fraud and b) the irregularity that was recovered (a) £10,000 (b) £0
+23 Total number of occasions on which a) fraud and b) irregularity (a) 1 was identified. (b) 0 Total monetary value of a) the fraud and b) the irregularity that (a) Estimated was detected. £38,571.94 (b) £4,700.53 (Excludes ongoing cases where value is currently not known) Total monetary value of a) the fraud and b) the irregularity that (a) £10,000 was recovered (b) £0